KerstenDoering/CPI-Pipeline/ReadMe.rst

 - Elham Abbasian was involved in creating the shell script for this pipeline as part of her Master Thesis, supervised by Kersten Döring.

+- Ammar Qaseem updated and refined this pipeline to be used in three modes (cross-validation, prediction, cross-corpus) with only one script APG_pipeline.sh.

 SL Kernel pipeline
 ##################